Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 ### 2. Data augmentation:
 For data augmentation first the classes with less than 800 classes will be selected to generate new data for them.
 Three different data agumentation methods have been employed to generate new data:

-* Random rotation
-* Random scaling
+* Random rotation: This function gets an image and rotate it randomly around the center of the image
+![alt_text][image3]
+* Random scaling: This function gets an image and zoom it in randomly
+![alt_text][image4]
-* Random translation
+* Random translation: This function gets an image and applies a random translation to it

-As a first step, I decided to convert the images to grayscale because ...
+![alt_text][image5]

 Here is an example of a traffic sign image before and after grayscaling.